onaci/leaflet-geotiff-2/README.md

   useWorker: false,

   // Optional array specifying the corners of the data, e.g. [[40.712216, -74.22655], [40.773941, -74.12544]].
+  // This allows you to explicitly define the geographical bounds of the data.
-  // If omitted the image bounds will be read from the geoTIFF file (ModelTiepoint).
+  // If omitted, an attempt will be made to determine bounding box from image metadata.
   bounds: [],

   // Optional geoTIFF band to read